junparkh/LendingClub/menu4.md

 Lending Club's average return is -2%.
 That is, if you choose loans at random, you will expect to lose 2% of your money per year.
 On the other hand, US Treasury bonds are yielding around 2.45%.
 A Treasury bond is a risk-free investment that, barring a collapse of the US Government, will get rapaid.
 Thus any investment must be able to return more than the basic 2.45% yield to be worth doing because otherwise you would just invest in Treasury bonds.

-We created numerous simmple models to predict superlative loans.
+We created numerous simple models to predict superlative loans.
 Of these, the best model was a neural network model that selected loans where the probability estimates were over 0.9.
 This yielded returns close to 5% on the test data.
 This is quite a bit above average and also above the US Treasury baseline.

 # Accuracy not a good measure

 If given more time, we would have explored different models that optimize for things other than accuracy.
 Accuracy is not a good measure because a few bad loans can quickly wipe out any profits.
-Thus, even at 99% accuracy for predicting reliably good loans, you might still lose money.
+Thus, even at 90% accuracy for predicting reliably good loans, you might still lose money.
 We could have created models that optimize on expected return.
-In addition, our choice of APR as our outcome variable may not have been ideal.
-A measure that further penalizes bad loans may work better.
+In addition, our choice of APY as our outcome variable may not have been ideal.
+A measure that penalizes bad loans may work better.

 # Validation and Hyperparameter Optimization